stellameireles/DSUdacityProject3/README.md

 # DSUdacityProject3
 Project 3 of the Data Scientist course at Udacity.

-The main goal of the project is to buld a model to analyse the messages of the dataset provided by Figure Eight and classify these messages.
+The main goal of the project is to build a model to analyse the messages of the dataset provided by Figure Eight and classify these messages.

 # Libraries